R38 Program

 The UCSF Program in Resident Opportunities for Mentored Ophthalmic Training in Experimentation (PROMOTE) offers a transformative opportunity for ophthalmology and optometry residents to develop as clinician-scientists.
 By combining world-class mentorship, cutting-edge research training, and tailored career development, PROMOTE equips participants with the clinical expertise and scientific skills to drive advancements in vision research and care.

-PROMOTE aims to attract diverse and talented residents to the clinician-scientist pathway.
+PROMOTE aims to attract talented residents to the clinician-scientist pathway.
 Participants engage in high-quality mentored research projects, receive formal training in methodology and leadership, and build impactful, longitudinal mentorship relationships.
 The program also prepares residents to successfully compete for prestigious early-career development awards such as K grants.

 Residents choose one of four specialized research tracks: